Transfer & Visitor Procedures

 The Levin College of Law will waive the $30 application fee for candidates who received an LSAC Fee Waiver.
 The $30 application fee will automatically be waived for LSAC fee-waived candidates upon submission of the LSAC online application.

-Within 5 business days after submission of the online application, the Levin College of Law will send an email acknowledging receipt of the application.
-This email will provide instructions regarding payment of the $30 application fee and the completion of the required University of Florida Supplemental Admissions Information and Residency Affidavit.
-Submission of the application fee and the supplemental forms will be done via the University’s online system.
+Within five (5) business days after receipt of the online application, the Levin College of Law will send an email acknowledging receipt.
+This email will provide instructions regarding the submission of the University of Florida Residency Affidavit, as well as biographical information that is required by the University.

 The Levin College of Law’s Applicant Status Online (ASO) allows applicants to view their current application status, contact information, receipt of materials such as the resume, admissions statement, and letters of recommendation and provides applicants with a record of announcements from the Levin College of Law Office of Admissions.